Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 The four availability functions are briefly described hereunder.
 As mentioned before, for a more detailed overview of the function arguments, requirements and output, please look into the [documentation](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/tree/main/Documentation) section of the module.

 ### **get_mean_NDVI**
 This function calculates the mean Normalized Difference Vegetation Index (NDVI) within an area of interest that is defined for/by the PoIs provided by the user.
-The PoIs should be provided in a geopackage (.gpkg) format, ideally with a projected Coordinate Reference System (CRS).
+The PoIs should be provided in a geopackage (.gpkg) format, ideally with a projected CRS.

 Additionally, users may provide a raster file with NDVI values.
 If not provided, sentinel-2-l2a data from [Planetary Computer](https://planetarycomputer.microsoft.com/) will be used to compute the NDVI raster.
 The NDVI raster which was created for the three locations of the example data is included in the following figure;